ChristyDotDev/die-nasty/README.md

 # Die Nasty League Site

-League site for my dynasty fantasy NFL league, hosted at [dienasty.football](https://dienasty.football)
+League site for my dynasty fantasy NFL league, hosted at [dienasty.football](https://dienasty.football).
+First few requests will always timeout as it's using a backend on Heroku which takes an age to start up and I've not got round to optimising this yet

 # Getting Started